-Following are links to documents created by or for government agencies in the U.S. and hosted on this site.
-Links (indicated with asterisks) are also provided for President Lyndon Johnson's Organized Crime Task Force report, the Senate Permanent Subcommittee on Investigations "Organized Crime: 25 Years After Valachi" report and documents maintained within the FBI Freedom of Information Act "vault" and the Mary Ferrell Foundation's collection of released government agency documents related to John Kennedy, Robert Kennedy and Martin Luther King Jr. assassinations.
-In addition, links are provided to the organized crime-related sections of the House Select Committee on Assassinations (HSCA) hearings and appendix.
+Following are links to documents created by or for government agencies in the U.S. A number of these documents are hosted on this site.
+Links (indicated with asterisks) are provided for a number of other documents, including: New York State's report on the Apalachin convention, President Lyndon Johnson's Organized Crime Task Force report, the Senate Permanent Subcommittee on Investigations "Organized Crime: 25 Years After Valachi" report and the organized crime related sections of the House Select Committee on Assassinations (HSCA) hearings and appendix.
+Additional links are shown for online document collections, including: the FBI Freedom of Information Act "vault" and the Mary Ferrell Foundation's collection of released government agency documents related to John Kennedy, Robert Kennedy and Martin Luther King Jr. assassinations.

 We bring you the entirety of Joseph Valachi's lengthy autobiography, The Real Thing, written for U.S. government investigators while the turncoat Mafioso was under federal protection.
 This document, revealing Valachi's own criminal career (murder, narcotics, burglary, loan sharking, race fixing, bookmaking), describing his numerous underworld associates and detailing Mafia rackets, was the foundation for The Valachi Papers.